 Sheep enterprises do not graze beneath 4cm and do not be tempted to graze too early as the plants will not have accumulated enough energy reserves.
 In the long term, all this would achieve is to reduce pasture quality and persistence.

-If you are unsure about grass levels, try using a sward stick – speak to your local NWF Sales Specialist or call on 0800 756 2787 to receive your free NWF Sward Stick.
+If you are unsure about grass levels, try using a sward stick – speak to your local NWF Sales Specialist, call on 0800 756 2787 or email firstname.lastname@example.org to receive your free NWF Sward Stick.